ezyang/claude-auto-approve-osx/README.md

 1. When a tool request is detected, the tool will:
    - Save the currently active application
-   - If necessary, bring Claude to the foreground (depending on the mode)
-   - Click or press the approval button
+   - Interact with the approval button using Accessibility APIs
    - Restore the original application to the foreground

 This allows the tool to run in the background without disrupting your workflow.
 You can continue working in other applications while the tool automatically handles Claude approvals.

-The accessibility mode is generally less intrusive as it often doesn't need to bring Claude to the foreground to interact with buttons.

 ## Security Considerations